GarrettJudd/Azure-UK-NHS/Data Warehouse/Azure Security and Compliance Blueprint - UK NHS Data Warehouse Overview.md

-# Azure Security and Compliance Blueprint: Data Warehouse for PCI DSS
+# Azure Security and Compliance Blueprint: Data Warehouse for UK NHS GPG

 ## Overview

-This Azure Security and Compliance Blueprint provides guidance for the deployment of a data warehouse architecture in Azure that assists with the requirements of Payment Card Industry Data Security Standards (PCI DSS 3.2).
-It showcases a common reference architecture and demonstrates the proper handling of credit card data (including card number, expiration, and verification data) in a secure, compliant, multi-tier environment.
-This blueprint demonstrates ways in which customers can meet specific security and compliance requirements and serves as a foundation for customers to build and configure their own data warehouse solutions in Azure.
+This Azure Security and Compliance Blueprint provides guidance for the deployment of a data warehouse architecture in Azure that assists with the requirements of United Kingdom National Health Good Practices Guide (UK NHS GPG).
+It showcases a common reference architecture and demonstrates the proper handling of health-related data in a secure, compliant, multi-tier environment.
+This blueprint illustrates an end-to-end solution to meet the needs of organizations seeking a cloud-based approach to reducing the burden and cost of deployment.

-This reference architecture, implementation guide, and threat model provide a foundation for customers to comply with PCI DSS 3.2 requirements.
-This solution provides a baseline to help customers deploy workloads to Azure in a PCI DSS 3.2 compliant manner; however, this solution should not be used as-is in a production environment because additional configuration is required.
+This reference architecture, implementation guide, and threat model provide a foundation for customers to comply with UK NHS requirements.
+This solution provides a baseline to help customers deploy workloads to Azure in a UK NHS compliant manner; however, this solution should not be used as-is in a production environment because additional configuration is required.

-Achieving PCI DSS-compliance requires that an accredited Qualified Security Assessor (QSA) certify a production customer solution.
-Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.
+Customers must demonstrate that an assessment was performed by a suitably qualified expert party, such as those certified under the CREST or CSA STAR scheme to be UK NHS compliant.

 ## Architecture diagram and components

 This solution provides a reference architecture which implements a high-performance and secure cloud data warehouse.
 There are two separate data tiers in this architecture: one where data is imported, stored, and staged within a clustered SQL environment, and another for the Azure SQL Data Warehouse where the data is loaded using an extract, transform, load tool (e.g. [PolyBase](https://docs.microsoft.com/azure/sql-data-warehouse/load-data-from-azure-blob-storage-using-polybase) T-SQL queries) for processing.
 Once data is stored in Azure SQL Data Warehouse, analytics can run at a massive scale.

 Azure offers a variety of reporting and analytics services for the customer.
 This solution includes SQL Server Reporting Services (SSRS) for quick creation of reports from the Azure SQL Data Warehouse.
 All SQL traffic is encrypted with SSL through the inclusion of self-signed certificates.
 As a best practice, Azure recommends the use of a trusted certificate authority for enhanced security.